CiscoDevNet/NX-SDK/README.md

 # Documentation

-For detailed description and directory structure of Cisco NX-OS SDK toolkit, refer to <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/description.md">description.md</a>
+For detailed description and directory structure of Cisco NXSDK toolkit, refer to <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/description.md">description.md</a>

 # Usage

-Detailed usage of NX-OS SDK:
+Detailed usage of NXSDK:
   - For C++ custom Application development, public Classes and APIs to be used are available in <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/include">include/</a>.
 Its description and usage are available in <a href="https://htmlpreview.github.io/?https://github.com/CiscoDevNet/NX-SDK/blob/master/doc/html/annotated.html">API documentation</a> (doxygen generated).
 Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/examples">examples/</a> for sample C++ Apps.
   - Python and other language bindings will be auto-generated from the above classes and APIs using SWIG.